This is a devlog I wrote at Mapbox that inspired my talk Writing for everyone.

 …I thought I’d share some of my personal writing tips.
 Just a few things I picked up from teaching (synchronous), my instructional design days (asynchronous), and for-fun blog writing.

 To reassure the reader, you might want to say, “It’s easy!”.
 Unfortunately, that can backfire.
 If your reader doesn’t agree, then s/he will probably bail.
-I like to assume that everything is hard (because it is).
+I like to assume that everything is hard.

 It all depends on context, but here’s a quick hit list of words you might want to avoid: